Whiteknight/Rosella/libraries/future.md

 attributes and methods to an object of an existing class, without violating encapsulation.

-### Event

-The Event library allows aggressive system decoupling by allowing components to communicate through events.
-Events have a subscribe/publish model, where multiple components can subscribe to be notified of events without knowning where they were raised, and multiple components are able to publish events without knowing what (if anything) will be notified.

 ### Memoize

 The Memoize library adds in functionality to add memoization and caching to